Emerald Ash Borer

 What can residents do?

 Residents are able to contact and utilize tree care companies that are qualified to perform recommended treatments on ash trees on their own property.
 The City recommends that the residents utilize International Society of Arboriculture Certified Arborists and Ohio Department of Agriculture Licensed Pesticide Applicators to provide treatments.

 The decision to treat, remove or retain ash trees on private property belongs to the property owner.
 When evaluating replacement options, remember to consider the appropriateness of specific species in terms of size, location, access to utilities, and other factors.

-Contact the City of Dublin Forestry team in the Division of Parks and Open Space at 614-410-4701.
+Contact the City of Dublin Forestry team in the Division of Parks at 614.410.4701.